Written by Dominic Green, Cloud Computing Practice Lead and Harry Pain, Business Development Manager Cloud

 Keen to understand just how organisations are approaching Disaster Recovery (DR), and, ultimately, to promote a cloud-first approach, we recently held a cloud-focused Disaster Recovery forum and roundtable discussion.
 The event saw close to twenty key IT decision makers from a host of blue chip organisations attend the discussion, in which we outlined ways in which a cloud based solution could better benefit their companies.

 The three key pain points highlighted by attendees

 - Nearly 4 in 5 companies have had a major IT failure in the past two years

 - Almost 1 in 3 said it took between 1-4 hours to recover business operations after an IT failure

 - Over 1 in 5 took 8-24 hours to recover business operations after a major IT failure

-It’s no secret that disaster recovery is becoming a bigger part of every company’s business continuity strategy.
-With the average cost of downtime ranging from £60,000 for mid-size companies up to £650,000 for enterprises, data and operational uptime is mission-critical.
+It’s no secret that disaster recovery is becoming a significant part of every company’s business continuity strategy.
+With the average cost of downtime ranging from £60,000 for mid-size companies up to £650,000 for enterprises, data and operational uptime are mission-critical.

 Are you looking for a cloud-focused Disaster Recovery approach for your business?
 We’d love to hear from you – firstname.lastname@example.org

 For more information on backup and disaster recovery, click here